apoorva-u-r/Hadoop-MapReduce/README.md

 An implementation by Apache Mahout is present at the following URL: https://github.com/apache/mahout/blob/758cfada62556d679c445416dff9d9fb2a3c4e59/community/mahout-mr/integration/src/main/java/org/apache/mahout/text/wikipedia/XmlInputFormat.java

 However, this implementation does not support multiple starting tags and it therefore requires extensive changes; this is why the problem of verifying the correctness of such implementation becomes relevant.
-In order to tacke such issues a specific map/reduce job "TupleChecker" has been created, this job has the purpose of producting partial counts of all the top tags present in the XML file (such as: article, phdthesis, www, etc..) so that they can be compared with the results obtained from "grep" on Unix.
+In order to tackle such issues a specific map/reduce job "TupleChecker" has been created, this job has the purpose of producting partial counts of all the top tags present in the XML file (such as: article, phdthesis, www, etc..) so that they can be compared with the results obtained from "grep" on Unix.

 The following procedure briefly outlines how to do so: